Callum-A/cosmwasm-zero-to-hero/06 - Instantiate/README.md

 ### The InstantiateMsg

-What if when a user instantiates the contract, they can specify an admin but if they do not it defaults to them?
+When a user instantiates the contract, they can either specify an admin or leave it empty.

 How can we achieve this in Rust?
-Enter the `Option` structure.
-For example `Option<`String>` can either be a String or null.
+Use the `Option` structure.
+For example `Option<String>` can either be a String or null.

 This is perfect for our use case!
-You may wonder why we do not use `Option<Addr>` this is due to validation, we want to check what the user is passing us is a valid address.
+You may wonder why we do not use `Option<Addr>`.
+This is due to validation; we want to check what the user is passing us is a valid address.
 I will show you how to do this in code.

 Firstly let's add this option to our `InstantiateMsg`.

-Currently, our `InstantiateMsg`` looks like this:
+Currently, our `InstantiateMsg` looks like this:

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]